mariadb-corporation/libmarias3/docs/api/functions.rst

 .. c:function:: void ms3_library_init(void)

    Initializes the library for use.
-To be used in applications that are intending to use :c:func:`ms3_thread_init`.
    Should be called before any threads are spawned.

 ms3_thread_init()
 -----------------